Skip to main content

 Imagine your DNA as a vast library of books, each book a gene containing instructions for building and operating your body.
 Epigenetics represents the collection of bookmarks and sticky notes placed throughout this library.
 These marks, which are chemical tags, do not rewrite the text in the books.

 They highlight specific pages or close entire volumes, telling your cellular machinery which instructions to read and which to ignore.
-Two primary types of are DNA methylation and histone modification.
+Two primary types of these epigenetic marks are DNA methylation and histone modification.
 DNA methylation often acts like a “do not read” note, silencing a gene by attaching a small molecule called a methyl group to the DNA itself.

 Histone modifications are more like adjusting the shelving.
 Histones are the proteins around which your DNA is wound.
 Chemical tags can cause the DNA to wrap more tightly, hiding the genes from view, or to loosen, making them accessible for activation.
 These mechanisms provide a fluid system for your body to adapt to its surroundings.